 Mr Fell believes that education, training and communication are vital to achieving individual success and increasing the standard of living of people in the region.
 He is concerned with economic development and cultural and social issues.

-Mr Fell is passionate about sports, recreation and good health practices for all people in the Torres Strait and the Northern Peninsula Area—more activities, more participation, a better lifestyle and a healthier future.
+Mr Fell is passionate about sports, recreation and good health practices for all people in the Torres Strait and the Northern Peninsula Area – more activities, more participation, a better lifestyle and a healthier future.

 Ms Hilda Mosby was elected as the Member for Masig in September 2012.
 This is Ms Mosby’s first term on the TSRA Board.

-Community involvement has been a paramount focus for Ms Mosby, who is an active member on committees dealing with education, health, justice, fisheries and native title in her community of Masig.
+Community involvement has been a paramount focus for Ms Mosby, who is an active member on committees dealing with education, health, justice, fisheries and Native Title in her community of Masig.

 Of key concern to Ms Mosby is the impact of coastal erosion on low-lying Torres Strait communities, including her own community of Masig.
 Over her term she will advocate that coastal erosion issues continue to be addressed through an integrated approach by the relevant Australian Government and Queensland Government agencies.

-The preservation of Torres Strait culture through language, music and art is another area that Ms Mosby is passionate about and she will continue to advocate for the best outcomes for the cultural wellbeing of Torres Strait Islander and Aboriginal people in this region.
+The preservation of Torres Strait culture through language, music and art is another area that Ms Mosby is passionate about and she will continue to advocate for the best outcomes for the cultural wellbeing of Torres Strait Islander and Aboriginal people in the region.

 Mrs Fujii’s key concerns are the lack of skilled local people to draw on in the community and she therefore supports up-skilling in the workplace.
-Mrs Fujii believes in the TSRA’s aim to support enterprise and believes there is a great need to develop a well-planned strategy for economic development for the region.
+Mrs Fujii shares the TSRA’s aim to support enterprise and believes there is a great need to develop a well-planned strategy for economic development for the region.

-During her time on the Board, Mrs Fujii will also advocate to ensure that all families are safe in the region and that the wellbeing of each family and youth is paramount.
+During her time on the Board, Mrs Fujii will also advocate to ensure that all families are safe in the region and that the wellbeing of each family and youth are paramount.
 The aim is, through non-government organisations, for a regional services hub to improve the delivery of all social services in the region.